databricks/databricks-sdk-py/docs/workspace/external_locations.rst

           The owner of the external location.
         :param read_only: bool (optional)
           Indicates whether the external location is read-only.
+        :param skip_validation: bool (optional)
+          Skips validation of the storage credential associated with the external location.
         :param url: str (optional)
           Path URL of the external location.